Guest Post

 8. Your Friends and Family Aren’t Always Going to Get You

+This is a really hard one to admit.
+Most authors will naturally turn to their family and friends when it comes time to promote their books.
+After your years of hard work – and all their needling, sarcastic questions about when your novel is finally going to come out – you ache for validation and acceptance.
+More: you want their congratulations.
 The more I speak to fellow authors on Twitter, the more I hear how this can often be a bitterly disappointing experience.
 So many of us have the same let-downs.
 Family members who don’t even acknowledge your new release, or seem irritated by it.
 Friends who say they’ll read it, but never do.
 Workmates who ask how they can support your writing, and in the next breath ask for a free copy of your novel, not once making the connection that we are desperately counting on our personal networks to make our first sales.
 Even worse are those who seem to miss the point entirely that you’re clinging to their every word, longing for feedback, only to be told about the typo on page twelve.

 Keep in mind that many in your personal networks may not be artists or writers and they may genuinely not understand the fragility of our egos and our desire for feedback.
 The reality is that you can’t make someone love your writing and that isn’t your job.
 Your job is to write as well as you can and tell the stories you were put on this planet to tell.
 Those stories will find their audience.
 If that audience happens to overlap with some blood relatives and high school friends, Mazel Tov.
 If not, don’t try to squeeze blood from that stone: you’ll only hurt yourself.
 Enjoy any support that does come your way, and don’t gnash your teeth about the people who don’t have your back.